|

 Writing is a process -- a process of writing and rewriting.

-A paper you're planning to submit to your instructor for grading should be constantly in flux.
+A paper you're planning to submit to your instructor for grading should

-The final product should be one that has gone through at least four of these stages:
+The final product should be one that has gone through at least

 * Stage 1 - Prewriting and Discovery

-Decide on your topic, collect your thoughts, brainstorm, gather information, and then "free write" --
+Decide on your topic, collect your thoughts, brainstorm, gather information,

 write whatever comes to your mind without regard for correctness of expression.
-Remember, this version is for your eyes only.

 Spend about 15% of your writing time on this stage.